Metro is a relatively young video game franchise that made its debut in 2010 with Metro 2033, based on the Dmitry

 Platforms: PlayStation 3, Xbox 360, Windows, Linux, OS X (original); PlayStation 4, Xbox One, Windows (remaster)

 After the success of the first game, the developers didn’t take too long to release a sequel, and so Metro: Last Light came out in 2013.

 Last Light was a direct continuation of the previous game’s story, where the player once again assumed the role of Artyom – now a full-fledged Spartan ranger – who is tasked with finding and eliminating the last surviving Dark One which had somehow survived the nuclear missiles that rained down on its kind in the original game’s canon “bad” ending.

 The player is restricted to using only two weapons while the knife and thrown weapons are relegated to hotkeys, a decision made to make the game more fluid when played with a controller.

-Evidently, Last Light cast a wider net than 2033 did, which reflects on the pacing and the plot, which is more straightforward and Hollywood-y this time around, lacking that particular grit which made 2033 stand out.
+Last Light cast a wider net than 2033 did, which reflects on the velocity and the more straightforward plot, which is Hollywood-y this time around, lacking that particular grit which made 2033 stand out.